 Visiting Congaree National Park

 If you or someone you know is headed to the East coast, consider South Carolina for a stop for a few days.
 Congaree National Park sits right now at 51/62 on the popularity scale, which is measured by the amount of visitors per year, just above far reaching parks in Alaska, Samoa, and the Virgin Islands!!!
 It’s also a free entry, so no pass needed.
-It’s the perfect time to road trip to one of the least visited of the National Parks.

 Know Before You Go

-We think a long weekend in the city of Columbia, SC as your basecamp for visiting Congaree National Park give you the whole southern experience in your quest to conquer the National Parks list.
+We think a long weekend in the city of Columbia, SC as your basecamp for visiting Congaree National Park gives you the whole southern experience in your quest to conquer the National Parks list.

 Columbia, South Carolina as Basecamp for Congaree